These are the best Xbox One games, officially and painstakingly selected especially for you, dear reader.

 We’ve got everything from the biggest blockbusters to the most innovative indies, from the flashiest, pulse-pounding action epics to the deepest RPGs.
 These are the best games available right now for Microsoft’s Xbox One, as selected by the voracious gamers of VG247.
 We’ll be updating this list regularly with the latest and greatest gaming has to offer, so if your favourite’s missing – let us know in the comments.

-With this update, we’ve added the beautiful Egyptian open-world of Assassin’s Creed: Origins and Nazi-splattering FPS extravaganza, Wolfenstein 2: The New Colossus.
-It’s also time to bid farewell to Middle Earth: Shadow of Mordor, as Middle Earth: Shadow of War steps up to take its place as the one Lord of the Rings game to rule them all.
+At the tail end of last year the beautiful Egyptian open-world of Assassin’s Creed: Origins and Nazi-splattering FPS extravaganza, Wolfenstein 2: The New Colossus both made the cut.
+It was also time to bid farewell to Middle Earth: Shadow of Mordor, as Middle Earth: Shadow of War stepped up to take its place as the one Lord of the Rings game to rule them all.

 A stand out both for the horror genre and the Aliens property, Alien Isolation came out of left field.
 A first-person adventure from a team near synonymous with real time strategy?
 A really, genuinely good licensed game?
 Who could have predicted this?